Charles L. McNary: Federal politics

 As chairman of the state's Republican Party, McNary campaigned to get the Republican presidential nominee, Charles Evans Hughes, elected in the 1916 presidential election.
 Hughes, a former US Supreme Court justice and future chief justice, carried Oregon but lost the presidency to the incumbent, Woodrow Wilson.

-When US Senator Harry Lane died in office, on May 23, 1917, McNary saw a chance to redeem himself after his failed bid for election to the Oregon Supreme Court.
+When Senator Harry Lane died in office, on May 23, 1917, McNary saw a chance to redeem himself after his failed bid for election to the Oregon Supreme Court.
 McNary was among several possible successors considered by Oregon Governor James Withycombe.
 The governor preferred someone who supported national women's suffrage and Prohibition, and he shared with McNary an interest in farming.
 Furthermore, McNary supporters argued that both progressive and conservative factions of the Republican Party would accept McNary and that unity would give the party the best chance of retaining the Senate seat in the next election.
 Withycombe appointed McNary to the unexpired term on May 29.

 McNary Dam on the Columbia River.

 After resigning as state party chairman, McNary prepared to campaign for a full term in the Senate.
 He faced Speaker of the Oregon House of Representatives Robert N. Stanfield in the May 1918 Republican primary.
 McNary defeated Stanfield 52,546 to 30,999.
 In the November general election, he defeated Oswald West, a friend and former governor, by 82,360 to 64,303, to win a full, six-year term in the Senate.
 Meanwhile, Frederick W. Mulkey won the election to replace McNary and finished Lane's original term, which would end in March 1919.
 Mulkey took office on November 6, 1918, replacing McNary in that seat.

 Shortly after taking office, Mulkey resigned the seat effective December 17, 1918.
 McNary was reappointed to the Senate on December 12, 1918, and took office on December 18, instead of taking office in March, when the term he was elected to would have started.

-Mulkey resigned in order to give McNary a slight seniority edge over other new members of the Senate.
+Mulkey resigned to give McNary a slight seniority edge over other new senators who would join the 66th Congress.
 In 1920, former adversary Stanfield defeated incumbent Democrat George Earle Chamberlain for Oregon's other Senate seat, making McNary the state's senior senator.
 McNary won re-election to the Senate four times, in 1924, 1930, 1936, and 1942, serving in Washington, D.C., until his death.